How to Register a Death in England and Wales

-Register a death in Yorkshire.
+Registering a death in Yorkshire:

 If you are involved in registering deaths in any other part of the united kingdom, please contact us and give us the relevant link on your Local Authority site.
 We will be pleased to add it to the list of registrars of births and deaths contact details we link to above.
 Our aim is to reduce the stress which follows death as much as possible and we always welcome new material and relevant links which we can post up on The Probate Department.